Wilko Wilkes is an alternative rapper, songwriter, producer and workshop facilitator from West Yorkshire, UK.

 He has now played a number of successful gigs and was a finalist in Gateways Festival Battle of the Bands, as well as supporting Mr B The Gentleman Rhymer in Leeds and impressing crowds at Menston’s Platinum Jubilee celebrations.
 He has performed in a number of unusual locations such as Leeds Central Library, several churches, in-store at HMV Bradford and atop the Cow and Calf rocks on Ilkley Moor.

 2022 saw the release of his debut album Life Is Not A Rehearsal with support from Help Musicians, completing another lifelong dream that had seemed unattainable.
-In September 2022 he performed the full album in a well-attended launch party at The Underground, Bradford.
+In September 2022 at his album launch party he performed the album from start to finish at The Underground, Bradford.

 Wilko has gained a following in the Yorkshire music scene due to his engaging live set which is delivered at blistering pace with pinpoint precision.